LoyalPotato/dsa/src/guides/algorithms/binary-search.md

 # Binary Search

 Binary search is one of the simplest algorithms you can find.

+## How it works

-It's premise is simple:
+It's premise is simple.
 Given an ordered array:

 - First, define a loop and the condition in which it will break/stop.
 This is simply whenever `hi` is less than `lo`;
 - Get the mid point value;